Pete Carroll: Seahawks pass rush ready to take off at ‘light speed’ acceleration

 “It’s fourth-and-three, you know,” Carroll said.
 “There’s a little difference.
 I won’t give you the whole scoop here, but that’s getting there.
 That’s a little longer than you want to go for.”

-Carroll said he did consider punting on that play instead, thinking maybe it would be better to try pin the Ravens deep in their own territory.
+Carroll said he did consider punting on that play instead, thinking maybe it would be better to try to pin the Ravens deep in their own territory.

 “I want to go ahead (and kick).
 It’s within (Myers’) range,” Carroll said.
 “We knew where we were on the field and all that.
 He was comfortable with kicking from there.
 It was a long field goal, but a chance to go ahead.
 They hadn’t done a whole lot on offense and we were feeling fine about playing defense on those guys and three points would have been a big deal in this game.